elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

 DftbPlus Calculator (a FileIOCalculator)
 ========================================
-The file 'geom.out.gen' contains the input and output geometry and it will be updated during the dftb calculations.
+The file 'geo_end.gen' contains the input and output geometry and it will be updated during the dftb calculations.

 If restart == None